staab/git-chat/README.md

 Give it a try!
 It's pretty simple.
 Just type this into your terminal:

-**Note** the install steps below no longer work, as someone has deleted the git-chat-messages user (as was inevitable).
+**Note** the install steps below no longer work, as someone has deleted the git-chat-client user (as was inevitable).
 To get this working, change the repository url in main.js to a repository you and your chat members have write access to.
 Don't use a git repository that you care about though, as this will add a new commit message for every chat.
 Also, you'll need to commit an empty `uuid.txt` file in that directory to get started.

 ```
 git clone https://github.com/staab/git-chat.git